Grant Making Process

 If the letter of inquiry is approved for further

-consideration, additional materials about the organization will need to be
+consideration you will be contacted with further information.
+Additional materials about the organization may need to be

 The most recent certified audit report, if available.